 The number of Corporate Auditors specified under the Articles of Incorporation are three or more members, of which one or more member shall have sufficient insights and knowledge about finance and accounting.

 The number of Corporate Auditors currently are three members, including two external Corporate Auditors.
 Both of the external Corporate Auditors are specified as an independent officers.

 Members of the Audit & Supervisory Board hold office for four years, and the restrictions on concurrent service as the same as those for directors.

 Members of the Audit & Supervisory Board monitor the status of execution of duties by directors and the status of performance of oversight duties by the Board of Directors.
 They also conduct asset status surveys of the entire Kurita Group including subsidiaries and audit the development and operation of internal control systems implemented by the directors.

 Also, the members attend important meetings including Board of Directors' and Executive Committee meetings and express opinions from independent perspectives.

 The Board of Corporate Auditors consists of three corporate auditors.In addition to conducting audits based on the policies and plans determined by the Board of Corporate Auditors, the corporate auditors monitor and audit the operational execution of the Group's representative directors and the management performance of its directors.

-Based on the Companies Act and the Financial Instruments and Exchange Act, we have chosen Grant Thornton Taiyo ASG to conduct our accounting audits.
+Based on the Companies Act and the Financial Instruments and Exchange Act, we have chosen Grant Thornton Taiyo LLC to conduct our accounting audits.